Skip to main content

 Evaluate the flow

-CocoIndex allows you to run the transformations defined by the flow without updating the target storage.
+CocoIndex allows you to run the transformations defined by the flow without updating the target.

 CLI